Q1. What is the Data Retrieval Tool (DRT)?

 - Is a graduate or a professional student.

-What if I don’t have a social security number (ssn) or do not want to report it on the FAFSA?
+Q16.
+What if I don’t have a social security number (SSN) or do not want to report it on the FAFSA?

-Fill out the FAFSA using the corresponding year information for the FAFSA.
-However, when you receive the SAR back, you need to contact the Financial Aid Office to explain the situation.
-Professional judgment may be used to adjust data elements on the FAFSA if warranted.
+A18.
+Complete the FAFSA using the corresponding year information for the FAFSA.
+However, when you receive the FAFSA results, you need to contact the Financial Aid Office to explain the situation.
+Professional judgment may be used to adjust data elements on the FAFSA, if warranted.

-- What if a mistake is found during verification?
-Our office will make corrections for you, if needed.
-You will receive a new SAR, which allows you to see the changes and results, our office will also send you an award letter.
+A21.
+The financial aid office will make corrections for you, if needed.
+You will receive a new SAR, which allows you to see the changes and results.